Connected Devices is where you manage your devices.

 To create a new device to be used with an unattached SIM, navigate to Connected Devices and select Add device.
 After providing a name for the new device and selecting device policies, you can select a SIM from the list of registered, unassigned SIMs or filter for a specific SIM under Assign SIM (optional).

-For information about configuring a device for network connectivity, see Get a device online.
+For information about configuring a device for network connectivity, see Configure the APN.

 Filters allow you to query devices based on one or more properties (for example, assigned tags or the device ID).
 For more information and available filters, see Filter tables in the emnify Portal.